LightspeedC83/Expanding_Circles/README.md

 I may also mess around with having them expand at random rates.

 # To Do:
-- implement drawing circles via a class system
+- implement drawing circles via a class system --done
-- find way of finding the resolution of a circle based on the radius
+- find way of finding the resolution of a circle based on the radius --done (but not sure if done well)
+- update graphing system so that it doesn't try to graph points on the plane
-- graph multiple circles expanding from random points
+- graph multiple circles expanding from random points --done
 - figure out circle collisions
 - mess with rate of expansion